5.9 Chapter 5 Summary

 Learning Objectives

-• Interpret models of membrane transport presented as cell diagrams.
+- Interpret models of membrane transport presented as cell diagrams in the context of nutrient uptake in animals and plants.

 5.1 Digestive Processes in Animals